rpinder/Minimum-Connector-Problem/README.md

 # Minimum-Connector-Problem
-A website which solves the minimum total length of a connected graph
+A website which calculates the minimum total edge weight of a network assuming all nodes have a non-infinite distance edge to all other nodes.